-D.2.3 Latency
+Latency D.2.3

 Latency is an important metric often overlooked by consumers.
-Latency, or roundtrip latency, is a measure of how long it takes for a single packet of data to go from point A to point B and back.
+Latency, also referred to as round-trip latency, is a measure of how long it takes for a single packet of data to go from point A to point B and back.
 In this study, round-trip latency is measured between the panelists' homes and the nearest measurement server.